AndreeaCsecs/quiz-app/README.md

 - Question Display: Once the game starts, questions are displayed one at a time with multiple-choice answers.
 Players need to select their answer within 30 seconds.

-- Game Logic: The player selects an answer for each question, and the application provides instant feedback, indicating whether the answer is correct or incorrect.
-The score is kept track of throughout the game.
+- Game Logic: The player selects an answer for each question, and the score is kept track of throughout the game.
 If the player fails to answer within the given time, a notification reminds them to hurry up, and a default answer is automatically selected if no response is given.

 - Results: After the last question, the player's score is displayed along with a summary of correct and wrong answers.
 Players have the option to play again and improve their score.